 Getting Your Car Back

-You can read more here about options for getting your car back after repossession.
-Redemption and reinstatement are two common options.
+Redemption and reinstatement are two common options for getting a car back after repossession.
 Redemption involves buying back your car by paying off the loan and any repossession costs, although this is not usually possible for people who have defaulted on a loan.
 Reinstatement involves paying back the arrears on the loan and repossession costs, which will reinstate the loan as long as you can keep up with payments.
 You can also try to buy your car when the lender sells it, although you still will be liable to the lender for any deficiency balance.
 Finally, filing for bankruptcy can help shield your car from sale by the lender by triggering the automatic stay.

 Explore Justia’s Bankruptcy Center